Find out what you should consider when choosing a breeder for your kitten to avoid the common pitfalls

 - Find a British Shorthair breeder whose priorities match your own

-- The house should be clean, and should smell clean
+- The house should be fairly clean, and should smell clean

 - If you can’t see where the kittens are kept (there are often legitimate reasons for this), ask about the breeder’s cleaning regime and really quiz them on it - how often do they clean litter trays, how often do they clean floors, what do they use to clean with, how often are the kittens socialised, how are they socialised, do all the adults in the house work, or is someone home with the kittens all day?

 - Find out if the breeder is aware of Coronavirus, FIP and other infectious conditions